Characters of Final Fantasy VIII: Ellone

-Ellone is an important character in the story, tying the relationships between some of the characters, and being the primary objective of Ultimecia.
-However, Ellone's importance is mostly told in the flashbacks, and explained gradually.
-After Ellone's parents were killed by Esthar soldiers, under orders of sorceress Adel, she lived with Raine in the small Winhill village, where she also developed a close relationship with her adoptive uncle, Laguna.
-These peaceful times lasted until she was finally captured by Esthar.
-Then, Laguna travelled to Esthar to rescue her, at the same time he participated in Esthar's rebellion to overthrow Adel.
-After Adel's incarceration in space, Laguna having to remain in Esthar as president, and then Raine's death, Ellone moved to Cid and Edea's orphanage, where she became an older sister figure to Squall and the other orphans, and eventually she also followed Cid to Balamb Garden.
-Early in the game, Squall's party finds Ellone in the library of Balamb Garden, but the characters don't have further interactions.
-It is later explained that the "Guardian Forces" (GF) which the SeeDs use in battle cause memory loss, thus explaining why Squall doesn't remember Ellone, Edea and his past in the orphanage.
+Despite being important to the story, as she connects the relationships between some character and is the target of Ultimecia, Ellone's importance is mostly told in flashbacks.
+After Esthar soldiers killed Ellone's parents under sorceress Adel's orders, she lived with Raine in the small Winhill village, where she also developed a close relationship with her adoptive uncle, Laguna.
+These peaceful times lasted until she was captured by Esthar.
+Afterward, Laguna travelled to Esthar to rescue her while participating in Esthar's rebellion to overthrow Adel.
+After Adel's incarceration in space, Laguna having to remain in Esthar as president, and Raine's death, Ellone moved to Cid and Edea's orphanage, where she became an older sister figure to Squall and the other orphans; eventually, she followed Cid to Balamb Garden.
+Early on in the game, Squall's party finds Ellone in the library of Balamb Garden.